-Only do to other people - whoever they are - what you would accept if they were to do it to you in the same situation.
+Only do to other people - whoever they may be - what you would accept if they were to do it to you in the same situation.
 This is the golden rule of life and how to live it.

 It is one of those rules or sayings which most of us would ascribe to in our mental state.
 But we find great difficulty in putting it into action as part of everyday life.

-The golden rule of life is a good maxim to apply to your life, but it is virtually impossible to uphold in its literal sense.
+The golden rule of life is a good maxim to apply to your life.
+But, it is virtually impossible to uphold in its literal sense.

 If we were all to practice this rule, then in theory, we would all be the same, and more importantly, all have the same.